Vorticode/solarite/docs/index.md

 ### Manual DOM Ops

+You can perform manual DOM operations on your elements in these cases:

+1. Modify any attributes that are not created by expressions, on any nodes not created by expressions.
+2. Add/remove nodes that:
+   1. Are not created by an expression
+   2. Are not directly before or after an expression that creates nodes.
+   3. Do not have any attributes created by expressions.
+3. Modify any node, as long as you restore its previous position and attributes before `render()` is called again.

-This example creates a list as a Classless Element.
+This example creates a list as a Classless Element and demonstrates which manual DOM operations are allowed.

 ```javascript
 import {r} from './src/solarite/Solarite.js';